 When people discover what they have, they find power.

-Real Communities Partnerships (RCP) were launched statewide in 2010 by the Georgia Council on Developmental Disabilities (GCDD) to support community and civic engagement through the creation of inclusive and welcoming communities where people of all abilities are valued equally and are active participants in making the community better for everyone.
+The Real Communities Partnerships Initiative (RCP) was launched statewide in 2010 by the Georgia Council on Developmental Disabilities (GCDD) to support community and civic engagement through the creation of inclusive and welcoming communities where people of all abilities are valued equally and are active participants in making the community better for everyone.

 This thoughtful, action-learning approach equips community members at the local, grassroots level to use person-centered supports, community-centered connections, and persistent and reflective learning to work toward common goals to improve their community.
-Current program partners are located in Americus, Clarkston, Dahlonega, Macon, Moultrie, and Savannah.
+RCP program partners have been located in Americus, Clarkston, Dahlonega, Macon, Moultrie, and Savannah.